top of page

 Book an Assessment

-If prolonged device use is causing neck discomfort or headaches, our team can assess posture and guide appropriate care.
+If prolonged device use, desk work, working from home, or screen time is causing neck discomfort, shoulder tension, upper back stiffness, or headaches, our team can assess posture and guide appropriate care.

 Book Initial Appointment